holidayextras/partner-api-docs/site/hxapi/usertoken.md

 [API Docs](/hxapi/) > endpoint:[usertoken](usertoken)

-Any request to **HXAPI** for either availability or to make a booking must include a valid user token.
+Any request to the API for either availability or to make a booking must include a valid user token.
 Your application should obtain a new user token for every user who embarks on an availability search.
 Once a user has made a booking, we expect the user token to be dropped, **it should not be reused**.

 This is not intended as a mechanism for identifying returning users.
 If you require that functionality, your application should handle it separately.